siddhant-vij/YouTube-Video-Aggregator/README.md

-## RSS Feed Aggregator
+## YouTube Video Aggregator

 Building an aggregator service in Go.
 It's a backend web server which allows a user to:
-- Follow 5 RSS feeds by default (on successful login)
+- Follow 5 YouTube channels by default (on successful login)
-- Follow and unfollow RSS feeds that other users have added
+- Follow and unfollow channels that other users have added
-- Fetch all of the latest posts from the RSS feeds they follow
+- Fetch all of the latest videos from the channels they follow

 <br>

 - [JWT Authentication Service](https://github.com/siddhant-vij/JWT-Authentication-Service) to securely login users on the website.
-- [Dynamic Blog Generator](https://github.com/siddhant-vij/Dynamic-Blog-Generator) using Go's template engine to display the RSS feed posts.
+- [Dynamic Feed Generator](https://github.com/siddhant-vij/Dynamic-Feed-Generator) using Go's template engine to display the videos.

 <br>

-RSS feeds are a way for websites to publish updates to their content.
-You can use this project to keep up with your favorite blogs, news sites, podcasts, and more!
+RSS/Atom feeds are a way for websites to publish updates to their content.
+You can use this project to keep up with your favorite youtube channels!

 [Boot.dev](https://www.boot.dev/learn/build-blog-aggregator) Guided Project